Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Results

 These sector extremes align with differences in time-to-impact and what the asset-based outcome captures.
 For the World Bank, \textit{Trade \& Tourism (330)} plausibly operates through market‑access and service‑sector channels that can translate relatively quickly into higher earnings and durable goods \citep{WorldBank2008,Donaldson2016}.
-By contrast, sectors like \textit{Agriculture (310)} or \textit{Energy Generation and Supply (230)} often entail long build‑out cycles or require household connections before effects materialize in assets, yielding smaller near‑term IWI gains.
+By contrast, sectors like \textit{\WBMinSector{}} or \textit{\CHMinSector{}} might entail long build‑out cycles or require significant preparatory investments before effects materialize, yielding smaller near‑term IWI gains.
 On the China side, large \textit{Emergency Response (700)} estimates are consistent with rapid reconstruction, injecting resources and public works \citep{CavalloNoy2011}.
 These interpretations are descriptive and do not rule out targeting dynamics or residual confounding.

-It is also worth briefly dwelling on the few consistently negative estimated treatment effects---namely, World Bank's \textit{Government and Civil Society (150)} interventions, along with the \textit{Agriculture (310)} sector just discussed.
-Possibly, these negative or near-zero estimates reflect that such projects often target weaker or more institutionally fragile areas, where aid is harder to translate into short-term asset gains, so our conservative image-adjusted models capture selection into more challenging environments rather than genuine harm.
-That said, both approaches also yield negative effect estimates in the two-way unit-level fixed effects estimates performed in the robustness section (see below), although their confidence intervals also both contain zero there (estimates being $-$0.12 [$-$0.35, 0.12] and $-$0.02 [$-$0.22, 0.18], respectively).
-These results, in particular, call for further investigation.
+It is also worth briefly discussing the few consistently negative estimated treatment effects---for example, World Bank's \textit{\WBMinSector{}} interventions sector just discussed.
+Possibly, these negative or near-zero estimates might reflect how such projects may target weaker or more institutionally fragile areas, where aid is harder to translate into short-term asset gains, so our conservative image-adjusted models capture selection into more challenging environments rather than genuine harm.
+That said, the within-neighborhood fixed-effects robustness check in Section~\ref{s:unitFE_robustness} yields similarly small (and sometimes negative) point estimates with wide confidence intervals for these two sectors, suggesting more limited within-unit evidence of short-run asset gains.
+These cases merit further investigation.